Take a look at the beta version of dw.com. We're not done yet! Your opinion can help us make it better.

 To this day, no one has taken responsibility for the suspected deliberate downing of the aircraft.
 Several countries, including the Netherlands and Australia, have called for an international tribunal to deal with the MH17 case.

 But the case did not make it to a UN court because Russia blocked the initiative with its right of veto on the UN Security Council.
 The Dutch government then decided to run the trial according to its own national laws, as most of the victims (193 altogether) came from the Netherlands.

 After the disaster, the five countries that were most affected by it — Australia, Belgium, the Netherlands, Malaysia and Ukraine — formed the so-called Joint Investigation Team (JIT).

-These findings, the JIT says, are based on accounts by eyewitnesses who say they saw the launch of the missile, on remnants of the plane and the BUK missile that were found, on satellite images and radar data, and on photos and videos showing the transport of the Russian missile system to the site in Donbass where it was used.
+These findings, the JIT says, are based on accounts by eyewitnesses who say they saw the launch of the missile, on remnants of the plane and the BUK missile that were found, on satellite images and radar data, and on photos and videos showing the transport of the Russian missile system to the site in Donbas where it was used.
 There are also recordings of telephone calls between suspects, some of which have been made public by the JIT.
-Ahead of the start of the trial, the Dutch chief investigator, Fred Westerbeke, voiced his conviction that Russia's involvement in the tragedy is proven.
+Ahead of the start of the trial, the Dutch chief investigator, Fred Westerbeke, said he was convinced there was proof to show Russia's involvement in the tragedy.